Coping with Dialysis

 Talking about your condition can ease the difficulty of adjusting to life with chronic kidney disease (CKD) and help you cope with dialysis.

 Starting conversations with the people you love about the new realities you're facing may be challenging, but worth the effort.
-Their help and support will be invaluable throughout your treatment journey and sharing with them early and often will ensure that you have every opportunity to discuss their thoughts, concerns, needs and expectations.
+Their help and support will be invaluable throughout your treatment journey and sharing with them early and often will ensure that you've every opportunity to discuss their thoughts, concerns, needs and expectations.

 Talking to Your Spouse, Partner or Significant Other

-If you've a spouse, partner, or significant other, you may prefer that they are your main source of emotional support throughout your treatment journey.
+If you have a spouse, partner, or significant other, you may prefer that they are your main source of emotional support throughout your treatment journey.
 This is especially the case if they are your main carer or support system during your dialysis treatment.
 It's important that you discuss with him or her how your treatments will affect the daily life for both of you and make a plan for how to cope with shifting roles and expectations in your household.

 You and your partner should share your thoughts and expectations about how they will be able to help you with your treatments.
 If you'll be doing peritoneal dialysis (PD) or home haemodialysis (home HD), you might ask them whether they are able to help you perform care at home.
 If you'll be getting in-centre haemodialysis (in-centre HD), you might ask whether they can drive you to your appointments.
 You'll also want to discuss which treatment option will work best for them.